iamadipta-02/iamadipta-demo/README.md

 # iamadipta-demo
-This is my git repository
+This is my git Repository
+Author-Adipta Khan